-10. DONATIONS AND FUNDRAISING
+11. DONATIONS AND FUNDRAISING

-During the year the Company sponsored certain events to raise funds for general operations.
-Contributions reported in the statement of operations include the net revenues from these events.
-Gross revenue and expense related to fundraising were \$10,331 and \$2,379 (\$6,451 and \$3,538 in 2015).
+Contributions reported in the statement of operations include the net revenues from fundraising events sponsored by the Society.
+Gross revenue and expense related to a single fundraising event held during 2017 were \$9,434 and \$1,717 (\$10,331 and \$2,379 in 2016).
 Fundraising expenses are included in Communications and community outreach on the statement of operations.
+No external professional fundraising individual or firm was paid by the organization in 2017 or 2016.

-11. INCOME TAXES
+12. INCOME TAXES